ballerina-attic/ballerina-honeycomb/README.md

         status = jsonConversionValue;
     } else {
         status = { "Status": "Data Not available" };
-        log:printError("Error in converting the data table to JSON", err = jsonConversionValue);
+        log:printError("Error in converting the fetched data from tabular format to JSON.", err = jsonConversionValue);
     }
     return status;
 }